onivim/oni2/docs/docs/for-developers/building.md

 ### OSX

-Once you have a release build created, you can create an `oni2` symlink to point to your development environment.
+Once you have a release build created, you can install Oni2 in your `Applications` folder.

 Run the following from the `oni2` directory:

-- `./scripts/osx/create-symlink.sh`
+- `cp -R _release/Onivim2.app $USER/Applications`

+If you want to open the editor from terminal with an `oni2` command, you can add Oni2 to the system PATH using a command item within the app:

+- Open Oni2 from launchpad
+- Open command palette with `Cmd + Shift + P`
+- Execute: `System: Add Oni2 to System PATH`

 ## Extension Integration